NEONScience/NEON-Data-Skills/tutorials/Python/NEON-general/NEON-download-explore/NEON-download-explore.md

 1. Remote sensing (AOP) - Data collected by the airborne observation platform, e.g. LIDAR, surface reflectance
 2. Observational (OS) - Data collected by a human in the field, or in an analytical laboratory, e.g. beetle identification, foliar chemistry.
 3. Instrumentation (IS) - Data collected by an automated, streaming sensor, e.g.  net radiation, soil carbon dioxide.
-This category also includes the surface-atmosphere exchange (SAE) data, which are processed and structured in a unique way, distinct from other instrumentation data (see the introductory eddy flux data tutorial for details).
+This category also includes the surface-atmosphere exchange (SAE) data, which are processed and structured in a unique way, distinct from other instrumentation data (see the [introductory eddy flux data](https://www.neonscience.org/resources/learning-hub/tutorials/eddy-data-intro) tutorial for details).

 This lesson covers all three types of data.
-The download procedures are similar for all types, but data navigation differs significantly by
+The download procedures are similar for all types, but data navigation differs significantly by data product.

 ### Objectives
 After completing this activity, you will be able to:

-- Download NEON data using the nuonUtilities packag- e.
+- Download NEON data using the neonUtilities package.
-- Understand downloaNEON ded data sets and load them i or Python for analyses.
+- Understand NEON data sets and load them into Python for analyses.

 ### Things You’ll Need To Complete This Tutorial
-For Python users, you will need to install Python 3.9+.
+You will need to install Python 3.9+ and the following packages, listed below.

 ### Required Packages
 - `neonutilities`: Basic functions for accessing NEON data